Updated: Apr 30

 My family and I were fortunate enough to be able to throw on our back packs and fly to South America for two weeks and spend almost half of that time in the Amazon Rain forest.
 The whole thing started in an odd way.
 After we decided to make the trip, I started doing some research online as to what was available to do.
 In my research, I found that the Napo River and the Sani Lodge ( https://www.sanilodge.com/en/ ) was in a beautifully remote area of the Amazon Rain Forest and was known to have some of the most

 bio diverse plant and animal life on the planet.
 Sounded wonderful to me and my not so bug friendly sister should just love it.
 With a simple online web confirmation and a name of a gentlemen that we were to meet at the airport in Ecuador, we were ready to go.
 Needless to say, we boarded trains, plains and automobile to arrive at the Napo river where we were to meet our guides.
-A three hour boat ride, half hour hike thru the jungle and an amazing paddle up small creeks, we arrived at the lagoon that was to be our home for the next four days.
+A three hour boat ride, half hour hike thru the jungle and an amazing paddle up a small creek, we arrived at the lagoon that was to be our home for the next four days.
 There is too much to say at this time about how amazing this experience was for us; maybe at a later date.
 My purpose of this post is to quickly speak to the wonderful experience of connection that we felt in this far away place.

 As amazing as it was to be an inhabitant of this greatly different world along the Napo River,